mozilla/addons-server/docs/topics/api/applications.rst

       :statuscode 201: one or more application versions were created.
       :statuscode 202: the request was valid but no new versions were created.
       :statuscode 400: the application or version parameters were invalid.
+      :statuscode 401: authentication failed.
+      :statuscode 403: insufficient permissions to perform this action.